 With these words, Montesquieu associates revolutions with despotic government.

 At the time, the word Revolution found its meaning by analogy with health, itself derived from astronomy.
 The 4th edition of the Dictionary of the French Academy (1762) specifies indeed:

-One calls Revolution of humours, An extraordinary movement in the humours, which alters health.
-It is also said figuratively Of the change that happens in public affairs, in the things of the world.
+One calls Revolution of humors, An extraordinary movement in the humors, which alters health.
+It is also said figuratively of the change that happens in public affairs, in the things of the world.